 I don’t recall the exact price but it was reasonable enough, certainly not so cheap that it was “too good to be true.”
 After receiving the bracelet, I almost immediately discovered that it was a counterfeit.
 If I had only done my homework, I would have known that the clasp codes were incorrect and that the reference number was engraved in the wrong location on the bracelet.
 Essentially, I paid for my lesson by buying this counterfeit bracelet.
 No more impulsive “Buy Now” clicks unless I am absolutely sure everything is correct.

-The February 2013 issue of WatchTime included an article called “Buyer Beware.”
-It was an interesting read, but mainly focused on the topic of how counterfeit watches pose a potential risk for the watch industry.
+There is another article on Watchtime.com, “Buyer Beware”, which is an interesting read, but mainly focused on the topic of how counterfeit watches pose a potential risk for the watch industry.
 In this article, I would like to put the focus more on the buyers of counterfeit watches or — even worse – the so-called “Frankenwatches.”

 Many buyers of cheap, counterfeit watches are simply people who would love to own a Rolex but have a budget of about $25.
 They know they are buying a fake watch; they have no intention of buying the real thing.
 And the watch will probably go well with their fake Louis Vuitton bag and Hermès belt (people still wear these things?).